There Are 75 Basic Phonograms That Represent the 45 English Sounds

 Teach Lowercase Letters First

 A vast majority of all that we read and write is in lowercase.
-Uppercase letters are only used at the beginning of the sentence, for proper nouns and in titles.
+Uppercase letters are used less frequently – at the beginning of the sentence, for proper nouns, in titles or for other specific reasons.

 Start With A-Z